 So while students may have less time in the evenings for after-school activities, they may be able to make more out of the time they do have if they get a better night's sleep.

-The financial and logistical hindrances to altering school start times are issues that need to be addressed before school districts can move forward with schedule changes.
+The financial and logistical hindrances to altering school start times are daunting.
 But considering the extraordinary health benefits for teens that could be gained by making the change, it seems more than worth it to make the effort.